xfrocks/bdApi/docs/api.markdown

  * `user_dob_day` (_optional_): new date of birth (day) of the user.
 This parameter must come together with `user_dob_month` and `user_dob_year`.
 User can add his/her own date of birth but changing existing data requires Administrator permission.
  * `user_dob_month` (_optional_): new date of birth (month) of the user.
  * `user_dob_year` (_optional_): new date of birth (year) of the user.

+ * `user_fields` (_optional_): array of values for user fields.
+If the field is not of choice type, the value should be a string.
+If the field is single choice, the value should be a key of the choice.
+If the field is multiple choice, the value should be an array of keys.
+Since forum-2015100703.

 Required scopes: